Foundation Building Bicycle Parking Facility

 Bicycles may not be parked in a way which would impede access to a building entrance or exit.
 No bicycle may be parked at any entrance, exit or access ramp to any Cooper Union owned building.

-In the event that bicycles are stolen on campus, members of the Cooper Union community should report the incident to the Office of Buildings and Grounds.
-In addition, members of the Cooper Union community are also encouraged to report the incident to the local Police Precinct (212) 477-7811.
+If a bicycle is stolen from campus grounds members of the Cooper Union community should report the incident to the Office of Public Safety.
+The Cooper Union encourages victims of crime to make a report to the police.
+The Office of Public Safety will assist any member of the Cooper Union community that chooses to make a police report.
 The Cooper Union is not responsible for lost or stolen personal belongings, including bicycles.